Bridging Modality Disconnect in Self-Reflection via Closed-Loop Visually Grounded Verification: Introduction

-In summary, our main contributions are as follows: \begin{itemize}[itemsep=2pt, parsep=0pt, topsep=2pt] \item We propose MIRROR, a visual reflective framework.
-It enables VLMs to perform closed-loop reasoning by iteratively triggering self-reflection and invoking a visual prompt generator to verify visual details, thereby reducing hallucinations in complex tasks. \item We construct ReflectV, a high-quality dataset of approximately 24k samples.
-Through a novel multi-agent pipeline, we curate ReflectV that explicitly models the trajectory of error detection, visual verification, and answer correction. \item We fine-tune Qwen2.5-VL on our dataset and obtain the \textbf{MIRROR} model.
-This model outperforms strong baselines across diverse vision-language benchmarks, demonstrating the efficacy of our closed-loop verification mechanism in reducing hallucinations and enhancing grounded reasoning. \end{itemize}
+\item We propose MIRROR, a closed-loop visual reflection framework that bridges modality disconnect in self-reflection by transforming open-loop textual revision into visually grounded verification. \item We construct ReflectV, a high-quality dataset of about 24k samples through a multi-agent pipeline.
+The dataset explicitly models trajectories of error detection, visual verification, and answer correction, teaching the model when to doubt itself and how to seek visually grounded evidence. \item We fine-tune multiple VLM architectures (Qwen2.5-VL 3B/7B and Qwen3-VL-8B) on our dataset to obtain the MIRROR models, and extensive evaluations demonstrate the efficacy and generalizability of our framework.